Engineering Orientation

 Once you take the Math Placement Tool, you will be able to find your next steps towards either placing into calculus or other courses.

 Congratulations on earning college credit!
-In order to register for classes on time based on your credits, you will need to send a screenshot/unofficial copy of your final scores or college transcripts to engr-orientation@colostate.edu.
-You will also need to send a copy of your official transcripts and scores to the Office of Admissions.
+You will need to send a copy of your transcripts and scores to the Office of Admissions.
 Once official scores and transcripts are received, the Registrar’s Office has up to 30 business days in which to officially evaluate and process them.
-The AP or IB equivalences page can be found here.
 To look up the classes you are transferring to CSU, use the Transferology website.

-During Ram Orientation, you will only be able to register with the scores you have received, not your anticipated scores.
+During your scheduled registration appointment, you will only be able to register with the scores you have received, not your anticipated scores.
 Don’t worry!
-You can change your schedule after you get your final scores by emailing your academic advisor.
+You can change your schedule after you send in your official scores to CSU.
+Then send an email to the First-Year Programs Advising Team at engradvising@colostate.edu to let us know about the score update.

 All Engineering students are required to complete the Math Placement Tool to test out of the Precalculus math courses (MATH 117-126), regardless of their AP, IB, or Dual Enrollment status.
 This allows for the smoothest registration experience for you.
-If you have any questions regarding this requirement or believe you have earned credit, please send an email to engr-orientation@colostate.edu.
-For more information regarding transfer credits, please refer to our admissions page, the exam transfer equivalency, transferology.com, or email us.
+If you have any questions regarding this requirement. believe you have earned credit, or regarding transfer credits, please visit Your Transfer Coursework on the CSU Hub site.

 The Math Placement Tool covers all math courses needed as prerequisites for MATH 160 – Calculus for Physical Scientists I, which include MATH 117, 118, 124, 125, and 126.
 Your goal is to place into MATH 160 in your first semester to stay on track with your major curriculum and help you avoid needing to take summer math courses in the future.
 Students in the college have higher success rates when calculus is completed in the fall or spring semester of their first year.

 More information on challenging Precalculus courses for credit can be found here.
 We strongly recommend that you take the Math Placement Tool seriously to avoid needing follow-up!
-For more information, please visit the Math Placement Overview page, or email our Engineering Ram Orientation staff at engr-orientation@colostate.edu
+For more information, please visit the Math Placement Overview page, or email our staff at engradvising@colostate.edu.

 Most laptops will work for engineering coursework, because there are plentiful computing resources provided by Engineering Technology Services (ETS).
 Students have 24/7 access to multiple engineering computer labs, and can even log into the engineering “virtual classroom” on their personal computers, where they can then access all the same software they can in the labs.
 ETS is available to help students configure this virtual classroom access.
 Remote access works from Windows PCs and Macs, but not Chromebooks.

-If you are looking to purchase a new computer for college, RamTech (located in the Lory Student Center) also has lots of options and can give advice to students trying to decide between computer models.
-Additionally, Academic Networking and Computing Services (ACNS) has compiled a list of guidelines to assist students when choosing a computer.
+If you are looking to purchase a new computer for college, RamTech, now at the CSU Bookstore in the Lory Student Center, has lots of options and can give advice to students trying to decide between computer models.
+Additionally, CSU IT has compiled guidelines and resources to assist students.

 You cannot get credit for foreign language classes from high school unless you completed a language AP or IB exam or have dual enrollment credit from another college/institution.
 Additionally, if you are looking to take a foreign language at CSU, you must take the Language Placement Exam to determine your level of proficiency.

-The ERLC is a housing community of first-year engineering students.
-Our community is designed to help students succeed with all aspects of student life.
-We provide academic advising and tutoring, help with technology and room requests, and we’re ready to help answer whatever questions you have.
-More information can be found on the ERLC webpage.
+The Engineering Learning Community is a housing community of first-year engineering students.
+It is designed to help students succeed with all aspects of student life.
+We provide academic advising and tutoring, help with technology and room requests, and events and opportunities around building community for engineering students.
+We’re ready to help answer whatever questions you have.
+More information can be found on the Community webpage.

 If you have specific questions or topic areas you would like us to address, please don't hesitate to contact us.
 E-mail us at engradvising@colostate.edu.